leofab86/Weather-App/README.md

 # To make edits:

-Change code inside src folder then
+npm run gulp (automatically runs server.js, so make sure its not already running)

-npm run gulp
+Change code inside src folder or index.html then reload localhost:9003